Omkar075/selenium-project/README.md

 to create a dataframe out of all the scraped data
 # steps
-importing all required libraries(selenium,pandas,etc) creating a code to surf through all pages removing unecessary data by droping down highlights scrolling through the page to load the html code extracting all the necessary data
+importing all required libraries(selenium,pandas,etc) creating a code to surf through all pages/n removing unecessary data by droping down highlights scrolling through the page to load the html code extracting all the necessary data